 Opportunities for Professional Work and Career Development

 In addition to the clinics, the Law School funds summer public interest internships for all first- and second-year students.
-Thanks to those Public Interest Summer Funding Grants and to the Guarini Center on Environmental and Land Use Law (CELUL) Summer Internships in Public Interest Environmental and Land Use Law, students have worked for such organizations as Sierra Club, Environmental Defense, the Mexican Center for Environmental Law, the Institute for Environmental Law and Economics in Paraguay, Earthjustice, and the Environment and Natural Resources Division of the US Department of Justice.
+Thanks to those Public Interest Summer Funding Grants and to the Guarini Center on Environmental, Energy, and Land Use Law (CELUL) Summer Internships in Public Interest Environmental and Land Use Law, students have worked for such organizations as Sierra Club, Environmental Defense, the Mexican Center for Environmental Law, the Institute for Environmental Law and Economics in Paraguay, Earthjustice, and the Environment and Natural Resources Division of the US Department of Justice.
 Two student fellowships have also been endowed at the Furman Center for Real Estate and Urban Policy for environmental research.

 From the Public Interest Law Center to a strong environmental law alumni network, the Law School and its faculty and alumni provide information, counseling, and assistance for those developing future professional careers in environmental and land use law.
 The Law School's Loan Repayment Assistance Program repays all or a portion of the educational loans of most students who choose public interest or public service careers.
-The Frank J. Guarini Center on Environmental and Land Use Law offers postgraduate research fellowships to help promising young scholars embark on academic and public service careers.
+The Frank J. Guarini Center on Environmental, Energy, and Land Use Law offers postgraduate research fellowships to help promising young scholars embark on academic and public service careers.

 The faculty are experts on a wide range of environmental law topics.
 For example, Professor and Dean Emeritus Richard Revesz, faculty director of the Institute for Policy Integrity, focuses his research on federalism and environmental regulation and the use of cost-benefit analysis in administrative regulation.
 University Professor Richard Stewart is currently leading the Global Administrative Law Project.
 Professor Katrina Wyman's recent work has been on policy and legal responses to the possibility that climate change may prompt human migration.
-Professors Revesz and Wyman are all involved with the Frank J. Guarini Center on Environmental and Land Use Law, which is directed by Professor Stewart.
+Professors Revesz and Wyman are all involved with the Frank J. Guarini Center on Environmental, Energy, and Land Use Law, which is directed by Professor Stewart.